ruqqq/bifrost/README.md

 $ docker run --restart="always" -d --name router -p 80:80 -p 443:443 -v /root/ssl:/etc/ssl ruqqq/hipache
 ```

 This will expose the Docker host port 80 and 443 to the hipache instance known as `router`.
-Now you can point domains A record to the Docker host public IP and the requests will be routed by hipache.
+Now you can point A records of domains to the Docker host public IP and the requests will be routed by hipache.

 In your app `bifrost.yml`, configure the `hipache` section accordingly.
-After that, any deployments will automatically configure hipache to point to the deployed app as a backend.
+Bifrost will automatically configure hipache to point to the app as a backend when issuing build/start/stop/restart commands.
 You can deploy as many containers as you want and hipache will load balance between the backends.

 **Important: Using this integration means you should start/stop/restart/build your containers with bifrost exclusively as the integration mechanism exists in those commands too.**